Introduction about Docker Compose

 Our task is to declare information for each service.
 You can use some of the following common attributes to declare each service as follows:

-• image: Docker Image that we will use to run the container.
+• image: Docker Image which we will use to run the container.

 • container_name: the name of the container.